bbauska/ibm-intermediate-web-dev/README.md

 </p>

 So how do you choose a CMS?
-In the planning stage of the software development cycle, you\'ll consider what you need to help you create and manage a website.
-You\'ll ask:
+In the planning stage of the software development cycle, you&apos;ll consider what you need to help you create and manage a website.
+You&apos;ll ask:

--   How big does your website need to be to meet your organization\'s needs?
+-   How big does your website need to be to meet your organization&apos;s needs?

 -   Who will be using your website?